National Council of Churches in India

 The National Council of Churches in India is an ecumenical forum for Protestant and Orthodox churches in India.
+It provides a platform for member churches and organizations to act on common issues relating to Christianity in India.

 History

 The Council was established in 1914 as the "National Missionary Council."
 In 1923, the Council constituted itself as the "National Christian Council of India, Burma and Ceylon," with the British ecumenist William Paton as its first general secretary.
 The Councils of Burma and Sri Lanka separated, and in 1979 the Council transformed itself into what is known as the "National Council of Churches in India."

 Description

 Today, it is an Inter-confessional autonomous Council and an ecumenical expression constantly initiating, promoting and coordinating various forms of ministries of Witness and Service in the wider community and society.
 The Council also serves as a common platform for thought and action and as such it brings together the Churches and other Christian organisations for mutual consultation, assistance and action in all matters related to the life and witness of the Churches in India.
 The NCCI is committed to the Gospel values of Justice, Unity & Peace.

 The Council embraces, promotes and coordinates various kinds of activities for responsible life and witness, for upholding human dignity, for ecological and economic justice, for transparency and accountability, and for equity and harmony, through its constituent members and in partnership with civil society, NGOs, People’s Movements and well wishers at local, national and international levels.

 The member churches and the regional councils are the primary members of the council.
 The Assembly which is the supreme body meets every four years.
 The Executive Committee meets annually to oversee the work of the Council and also appoints the Working Committee which meets twice in a year to guide and monitor its activities.